-A significant achievement for both the Office of the Chief Trial Counsel ("OCTC") and the State Bar Court, attorneys with substance abuse or mental health issues who are facing disciplinary charges may be referred to the ADP, where their cases are handled with the dual objectives of public protection and rehabilitation.
-Experience is beginning to show that attorneys in the discipline system who participate in a structured recovery program such as the LAP are honoring their obligations to their clients and to the profession.
-Restitution to clients is being paid, ethics education is being completed and, most important, there has been no recidivism to date among the attorneys who have successfully completed the program.
+A significant achievement for both the Office of the Chief Trial Counsel ("OCTC") and the State Bar Court, attorneys with substance abuse or mental health issues who are facing disciplinary charges may be referred to the ADP where their cases are handled with the dual objectives of public protection and rehabilitation.
+Experience is beginning to show that attorneys in the discipline system who participate in the LAP are honoring their obligations to their clients and to the profession.

-In discipline cases involving an impaired attorney allowed to continue to practice law, OCTC no longer resolves those cases without factoring testing, monitoring and treatment into the ultimate discipline.
+In discipline cases involving an impaired attorney allowed to continue to practice law, the OCTC no longer resolves those cases without factoring testing, monitoring and treatment into the ultimate discipline.

-A referral to ADP begins the process.
+A referral to the ADP begins the process.
 A referral may be made before, after or in lieu of the filing of a Notice of Disciplinary Charges.
-Following the referral, the attorney will be evaluated by outside professionals for participation in the program.
+Following the referral, the attorney will be evaluated by outside professionals for participation in the Program.
 If the attorney has a substance abuse or mental health issue that is causally related to the misconduct, the attorney may be accepted into the ADP, at which point the attorney will sign a contract and stipulation as to facts and culpability.
-The contract will require participation in the State Bar's LAP and require compliance with treatment conditions as determined by the LAP.
+The contract will require participation in the State Bar's LAP and compliance with treatment conditions as determined by the LAP.
 The ADP judge will issue a decision that includes both a high and low disciplinary recommendation.
-A recommendation by the State Bar Court for imposition of the reduced or low-end discipline will depend upon successful completion of the program imposed and monitored by the ADP.
+A recommendation by the State Bar Court for imposition of the reduced or low-end discipline will depend upon successful completion of the ADP imposed and monitored program.

-Chart D shows steady growth in the work of the staff of OCTC related to the Alternative Discipline Program since the inception of the ADP in 2003.
+Chart D illustrates steady growth in the work of the staff of the OCTC related to the Alternative Discipline Program since the inception of the ADP.

-Alternative Discipline Program (ADP)
+Alternative Discipline Program (ADP) Statistics

-2003 2004 2005 2006
+2003 2004 2005 2006 2007

-Attorneys referred to the ADP 52 64 56 82
+Attorneys referred to the ADP 52 64 56 82 89

-Attorneys evaluated for the program 38 68 73 97
+Attorneys evaluated for the program 38 68 73 97 103

-Stipulations/contracts entered into by attorneys 31 32 50 48
+Stipulations/contracts entered into

+by attorneys 31 32 50 48 43

-Chart D: 2006 Alternative Discipline Program.
+Chart D: 2007 Alternative Discipline Program (ADP) Statistics.

-Although participation in the LAP is voluntary on the part of respondents, OCTC urges all impaired attorneys to avail themselves of the Program's excellent services.
-In addition, to foster better understanding between OCTC and the LAP, Deputies Batchelor and Murray continue to attend all LAP Oversight Committee meetings, and they continue to provide information about the OCTC policies and procedures to the LAP staff at in-service trainings.
+Although participation in the LAP is voluntary on the part of respondents, the OCTC urges all impaired attorneys to avail themselves of the Program's excellent services.